OpenAiTx/OpenAiTx/projects/CherryHQ/cherry-studio/README-en.md

 Track our progress and contribute on our [project board](https://github.com/orgs/CherryHQ/projects/7).

-Want to influence our roadmap?
+Want to help shape our roadmap?
 Join our [GitHub Discussions](https://github.com/CherryHQ/cherry-studio/discussions) to share your ideas and feedback!

 # 🌈 Theme